Maxxiime/point-et-perdu/README.md

-# Boulodrome
+# Pétanque facile

-Boulodrome is a pétanque management application built with Vite, React, TypeScript, shadcn-ui and Tailwind CSS.
+Pétanque facile is an application for managing pétanque games built with Vite, React, TypeScript, shadcn-ui and Tailwind CSS.

 ## Development